wyozi/cyan/README.md

 If you'd like to use postgres instead, add this to run options: ```-Dslick.dbs.default.driver=slick.driver.PostgresDriver$ -Dslick.dbs.default.db.driver=org.postgresql.Driver -Dslick.dbs.default.db.url=jdbc:postgresql://localhost/cyan -Dslick.dbs.default.db.user=cyanuser -Dslick.dbs.default.db.password=cyanpass``` where `cyan` is database name, `cyanuser` is database user and `cyanpass` is database password

+#### Submitting a ping

+Cyan accepts pings as POST requests at `/ping`.
+Username, license and product should be passed as POST parameters `user`, `license` and `prod` respectively.
+If you want to pass ping extras, they should be passed in POST parameters as well but prefixed by `x_`.
+For example ping extra `version` should be named `x_version` in POST params.

+Here's an example cURL command that submits a ping with an extra: `curl --data "user=Mike&license=XYZ123&prod=SomeProduct&x_version=1.0.1" 0.0.0.0:9000/ping`.

 ### Terminology briefly

 __Ping__ = a HTTP request sent from the application to Cyan server which usually contains license id, user id and the product id.